subodhjena/BingWall/README.md

 BingWall
 ========

-An iOS/Android app to download and store Bing search engine background
+An iOS/Android app to download and store Bing search engine background.
+The complete app is made with C# using Xamarin Android and Xamarin iOS

 ## Usage
 Downloads the todays wallpaper from Bing Homepage WWW.BING.COM

 TODO:

 I. Save each days wallpaper to a directory

 II.
 Display the saved images in Gallary (Backup Screen)